 It is a 5 Km race around Trent Park, but unlike a normal 5 km race, where the winners are determined by their finishing position, the winners of the handicap is based on their improvement over their previous personal best on the course, referred to as their handicap time.
 Therefore, a great way to track improvement.

 This event takes place on the last Saturday of each month (except December).
-The race is open to both members and non-members of TPRC, non-members pay an entry fee of £3.00 to help cover some of the cost of staging the race.
+The race is open to both members and non-members of TPRC.
+Previous guest runners paid a fee of to enter but for the 2019 series this is now free to all.
 You are required to register to take part so see our registration page for details.

 How does the Handicap system work?

 Each runner has a recorded time which is their personal best time (PB) over the course and this is their Handicap.